corsairmarks/leader_traits_merge_add/mod/README.md

 Like leaders?
 Try a couple of my other leader-related mods that work with this one.

 * [Leader Traits: Scientist AI Assistant Upgrader](https://steamcommunity.com/sharedfiles/filedetails/?id=2498166286) will help your scientists upgrade to "Sapient AI Assistants" from "Custom AI Assistants" when you discover the right technology
-* [Leader Traits: Synthetic Leader Traits for Machine Units](https://steamcommunity.com/sharedfiles/filedetails/?id=2642820468) will enable Machine Unit leaders to have the same special traits as Synthetic leaders
 * [Leader Traits: Enhanced Randomisation](https://steamcommunity.com/sharedfiles/filedetails/?id=2553806265) will help your leaders get species-appropriate traits (no more substance abusing robots!) and can randomly get _any_ of the class-appropriate traits when levelling up
 * [Retain Leaders from Integrated Subjects](https://steamcommunity.com/sharedfiles/filedetails/?id=2553818684) will let you choose whether you would like to keep leaders from integrated subjects or conquered/infiltrated primitives